codecrafters-io/build-your-own-redis/stage_descriptions/replication-07-ju6.md

 REPLCONF capa psync2
 ```

-This command is often extended to include support for `EOF`, making the full command:
+This command is often extended to include support for `eof`, making the full command:

 ```bash
 REPLCONF capa eof capa psync2
 ```

 The `eof` capability signals that the replica supports [diskless replication](https://redis.io/docs/latest/operate/oss_and_stack/management/replication/#diskless-replication).
-This feature uses a special marker ("EOF") to signal the end of an RDB file transfer over a replication stream.

 For this stage, you can simply include `eof` in the capabilities list.
-We'll get to handling the feature and RDB files in later stages.
+We'll get to handling the feature in later stages.

 ### The `PSYNC` Command